ypark9/yopa.page/SESSION_HANDOFF.md

 - Screen-reader and physical-mobile checks are non-blocking follow-up work for this MVP; responsive browser and keyboard-focus evidence already passed.

-## Working tree and release boundary
+## Release and measurement boundary

-All Article Atlas Growth MVP changes are uncommitted.
-Preserve the full current scope, including untracked files.
-Do not stage, commit, push, open a PR, or deploy until the owner explicitly approves that action.
+The MVP was released on 2026-08-09.
+Keep the visitor loop stable through the first evaluation on 2026-09-06 except for production defects.
+Do not begin Maker's Road, Workshop, App Garden, or Presence during this window.

 The existing personal world plan remains at `agent-plans/personal/PLAN-article-atlas-world.md`.
 The actionable MVP source of